ducamvinh/QuantLaneNet/README.md

 ## Offset map

 As presented in the paper, the model has 2 output branches, 'classification' and 'vertical'.
 However, I include a third output in the code: 'offset map'.
 Even though this output barely increases the accuracy of the model, it does help smooth out the output visually.
-To use it, pass the argument '--use_offset' when run [test.py](./test.py) on the 'software' or 'quantized' version of the model.
+To use it, pass the argument <code>--use_offset</code> when run [test.py](./test.py) on the <code>software</code> or <code>quantized</code> version of the model.

     python3 ./test.py                     \
         --model             software      \